The Revenant Process

 1. INQUIRING: When facing a seemingly impossible challenge, Einstein would say, "If I only had the right question!
 What is the right question?"
 And Peter Drucker put the power of inquiry into even clearer light when he said, "“The important and difficult job is never to find the right answers, it is to find the right question.
 For there are few things as useless—if not dangerous—as the right answer to the wrong question.”

-2. NOTICING: Puts us in touch with the world around us and exposes our creative powers to the abundance that exist in our current reality.
+2. NOTICING: Is paying attention to what matters most to you in life.
+It puts us in touch with what we focus on in the world around us and exposes the thinking that has served that focus up until that moment, causing us to think creatively about accomplishing our new focus.
 We come in contact with what works and doesn't work here and now.
 Noticing brings us into a view of other people from diverse environments who may have found ways to resolve challenges that to us currently appear impossible.
 In this way connections across separate and unrelated spheres of experience and knowledge thread together to open breakthrough inspiration.

 3. NETWORKING: Einstein associated creativity and innovation with engaging others.
 He said, “What a person does on his own, without being stimulated by the thoughts and experiences of others, is even in the best of cases rather paltry and monotonous.”
 Engaging with those of dissimilar backgrounds and life experience catalyzes the possibility of thinking "outside the box," to discover a new resource.
 Networking means going out of our way to encounter people who will broaden our understanding of, access to, and influence in our world.